REST Request Step

 Connection, Method, and Endpoint

 Section titled “Connection, Method, and Endpoint”- Connection — the REST connection to authenticate with.
 Leave it unset to call a fully-qualified URL directly.
+Use the edit shortcut beside the picker to view or edit the selected connection without leaving the request editor.

 - Method —